geoelements/research-wiki-template/README.md

 New terms which you are unfamiliar

 ### Research questions
-This is typically a bulleted list of questions
+Typically a bulleted list of questions

 ### Future research/unanswered questions
 Questions unanswered by the paper